 One of the greatest things about poker is the drama of the game itself.
 Just imagine the thrill professional players feel while they play, knowing that a single card could change their lives forever.

-Knowing how popular poker is and what a huge public it appeals to, many Hollywood directors have created films about poker.
+Knowing how popular poker is and what a huge public it appeals to, many Hollywood directors have created films about poker, other betting-related games and casinos.
 Want to know which are the best poker movies of all time?
 Read below to find out.
-What’s more, if you’re new to online betting use this bonus code to get the inside track.

 10. Bet Raise Fold (2013)

 The movie follows the origin and development of the online poker industry in the 2000s and it portrays the way it influences the new generation of professional poker players.
 In the centre of events are three characters: Danielle, Tony, and Martin.

 The movie tells the story of the financially strapped Gerry, who decides to team up with a younger and more charismatic poker player named Curtis.
 But Curtis, who acts as Gerry’s guardian angel, is actually the same miserable guy as Gerry.
 Eventually, the duo decides to go on a road trip through the Southern states in an attempt to win back what Gerry had lost.
 Otherwise, they could starve.

 When Bill and Charlie meet they are both in a Southern California betting club.
 While Bill has a full-time job as a journalist and only gambles occasionally, Charlie has something of a gambling career and is determined to become a true professional.
 As the two start to spend more time together, Bill begins to run with Charlie’s company, and he even runs up huge debts, too.

 7. Maverick (1994)